-Tip #1) Avoid using exfoliating products at least four days before your facial.
+Tip #1 Avoid using exfoliating products at least four days before your skin treatment.

 Since most facial treatments in the U.S. include an exfoliating treatment such as an enzyme or acid peel or ultrasonic exfoliation, you don’t want to over-sensitize your skin.
 You should avoid using any scrubs, acids, or retinol products beforehand.
 Note: if your skin is sunburned or any irritation is present, you should reschedule for a later time.

-Because you’re so close to your esthetician’s face, for your own benefit you want to ensure you are not feeling self-conscious about what you ate for lunch that day and have fresh breath.
-I can’t tell you how many clients apologize to me for having garlic with lunch that day, when truthfully I don’t even notice.
-But I don’t like my clients feeling self-conscious, as this distracts them from their relaxation.
+Because you’re so close to your esthetician’s face, for your own benefit you want to ensure you are not feeling self-conscious about what you ate for lunch that day.
+I can’t tell you how many clients apologize to us for having garlic with lunch that day, when truthfully we don’t even notice.
+But we don’t like our clients feeling self-conscious, as this distracts them from their experience.

 Because a facial treatment includes a face, neck, and shoulder massage, if a man has too much stubble, an esthetician will avoid this are because she doesn’t want to irritate her hands, and therefore, this area of the face can get neglected.
 Shaving the morning of your appointment ensures smooth skin to allow your esthetician to avoid irritation, but also ensures this area of the face gets the attention it needs.
 While shaving is a form of exfoliation, and most facials will include exfoliating treatments, men have thicker skin, so concern about sensitivity isn’t as much of an issue.

 Tip #5 Bring along your current skin care products.